 In 1929 from Hyogo, Sokyu Ueda visited Tenrai’s Kamakura-Shogakuin.
 Tenrai had the principle not to adopt disciples, but he accepted Sokyu as first disciple, and let him reside on Tenrai’s premise.
 It seemed that Tenrai needed disciples for the purpose of spreading his classical writing method.
 After that, from Sapporo Otei Kaneko and Suiho Kuwahara came to Tokyo, Yoyogi-Shogakuin in 1932.
-Then Gakyu Osawa (1890 – 1953 ) from Gunma, Yukei Teshima from Tosa came to Tokyo in 1933 and studied under Tenrai.
+Then Gakyu Osawa (1890 – 1953 ) from Gunma, Yukei Tejima from Tosa came to Tokyo in 1933 and studied under Tenrai.
 Yoyogi-Shogakuin was a general research institute of calligraphy with Tenrai’s collections of many ink rubbings and ancient calligraphy books, and Nankoku or anyone could have access freely to it to study calligraphy.

 In 1933, Shodo Geijyutusya(Calligraphy Art Group) was formed by the leadership of Sokyu Ueda to pursue various possibilities of Sho.
-Suiho Kuwahara, Otei Kaneko, Gakyu Osawa, Yukei Teshima, Nankoku etc. joined in it.
+Suiho Kuwahara, Otei Kaneko, Gakyu Osawa, Yukei Tejima, Nankoku etc. joined in it.
 The activities of Shodo-Geijyutusya were the source of initiative ideas to lead the contemporary calligraphy after World War II.

 This photograph is the commemorative photo after the unveiling ceremony of ‘Tenrai-sensei-hi ( Master Tenrai Monument )’ erected at the Kencyoji Temple in Kamakura.